-Prerequisites: MUS 030 or equivalent college course with "C" or better.
+Prerequisites: MUS 030 or MUS 030AD or equivalent college course with "C" or better

-MUS 034AD Concert Choir Hours: 6 Lab
+MUS 034AD Concert Choir 1 OR 2

+Hours: 3 OR 6 Lab Materials Fee: \$10.00

 MUS 034AD offers a study and the performance of choral literature from the Renaissance to Contemporary with emphasis on vocal production and tone quality, balance and blend, and musical precision and accuracy.
 Participation in public performance is required.
 This course can be repeated three times.
-Limitation on Enrollment: Audition by department.
+Limitation on Enrollment: Audition by department (C-ID MUS180)

-MUS 036 Chamber Singers Renaissance 2 Hours: 6 Lab
+MUS 036 Chamber Singers Renaissance 2